raspberrypilearning/cd-beginner-python-sushi/en/step_2.md

 ### Running a program
 In later cards, you'll be asked to **run** a program.
 What that means is what you've just done: getting to the folder that has the program file in it and using the **python3** command and its name to make the program do its thing!

++ Whenever you make any changes to your code, you will need to **save** the file before running it.

 --- /collapse ---